IT Solutions

 Falling victim to an attack can cost a business dearly – both financially, and in terms of reputation – and this is something insurers are keenly aware of.
 When the pandemic struck in 2020, cyber insurance was still a fairly immature market.
 Up until that point, insurers hadn’t really been designing products that matched the risks.
 So, when the number of attacks exploded in the wake of Covid, insured businesses made claims that few insurers could handle.
 In 2020, direct loss ratios reached an unsustainable average of 72%.

-Throughout 2021 and 2022, the cyber insurance market matured massively.
+Throughout 2021 and 2022, the cyber liability insurance market matured massively.
 Those that survived hefty post-pandemic losses were forced to take measures to better protect themselves in the face of what had become a relentless cyber threat.
 Some levied significant price hikes (premiums shot up almost three-fold), others reduced their policy limits, but most took steps to mitigate the risk by forcing businesses to better protect themselves.
 These days, if you want to insure your business against a cyber-attack, you need to prove you’re taking cyber security seriously with certain protections in place.

 Cyber insurance – also known as cyber security insurance, cyber liability insurance and data breach cover – is a type of insurance policy that provides financial protection in the event of a cyber incident.
 It can cover a wide range of risks including data breaches, cyber-attacks and events like network outages and ‘act of God’ incidents.

-While cyber insurance can’t prevent cyber-attacks or incidents, it acts as a safety net that can mitigate or significantly reduce the financial and operational consequences of your business falling victim to one.
+While cyber liability insurance can’t prevent cyber-attacks or incidents, it acts as a safety net that can mitigate or significantly reduce the financial and operational consequences of your business falling victim to one.

-Getting cyber insurance for your business is a straightforward process, but it requires careful consideration.
+Getting cyber liability insurance for your business is a straightforward process, but it requires careful consideration.
 Many insurers have tightened their underwriting guidelines over the past couple of years and now require businesses to have certain cyber protections in place.
 These may include security measures like:

 In order to get the right policy in place for your business, you’ll need to: